tylert/packer-build/README.rst

 the provided preseed files may also be used to install identical systems on bare metal as well.

-While there are no limitations for running 32-bit x86 guests on 64-bit x86
-hosts, this functionality has been deprecated here since 32-bit support is being phased out of Debian/Ubuntu "real soon now".

 What dependencies does this have?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~